Brett-Tanner/Journal/2024/Feb_24.md

 #### Students

+- [] Should be able to group them into classes
 - [] Add 3rd level to L/S/G, as well as KU1/2 SP/SPA
 - Update student level when level check updates
 - Student limit on the plan as we're charging by student